tflowers15/galaxy-training-material/topics/microbiome/tutorials/dunnart_metabarcoding/tutorial.md

 > >
 > > The following step shows the tool set up for running `qiime2 cutadapt trim-paired` to perform a simplified trimming approach without the `NextSeq trimming` option.
 However, for production analyses of NextSeq data, best practice is to perform trimming with the standalone `cutadapt` (including `NextSeq trimming`) prior to importing reads into QIIME 2, as this improves removal of sequencing artefacts and can enhance downstream denoising and taxonomic resolution.
 > >
-> > Note, qiime2 cutadapt trim-paired requires the input reads to be stored as a single QIIME2 artefact (`combined.qza`), not a dataset collection as used by cutadapt.
-Creating a QIIME2 artefact from a dataset collection is show below.
+> > Note, `qiime2 cutadapt trim-paired` requires the input reads to be stored as a single QIIME2 artefact (e.g. `combined.qza`), not a dataset collection as used by `cutadapt`.
+A QIIME2 artefact can be created from a dataset collection using `qiime2 tools import` as shown below in [Hands On: Create QIIME2 Artefact]({% link training-material/topics/microbiome/tutorials/dunnart_metabarcoding/tutorial.md %}#hands-on-create-qiime2-artefact).
-> >
-> > {% snippet training-material/topics/microbiome/tutorials/dunnart_metabarcoding/tutorial.md#hands-on-create-qiime2-artefact %}
 > >
 > > > <hands-on-title>Run Cutadapt</hands-on-title>
 > > >